-Hungarian DentaCare Ltd located in Battersea London, provides private dental treatment to mainly adult patients
+Forest Ray Dental Practice located in Holborn London, provides private dental treatment to mainly adult patients

-Practice staffing consists of the four dentists, two implantologists, three dental nurses, one trainee dental nurse, one receptionist, two patient co-ordinators and a practice manager/Director.
+Practice staffing consists of seven dentists, one implantologist, two orthodontists, two dental nurses, two trainee dental nurses, one receptionist, three patient co-ordinators, two treatment co-ordinators, one finance administrator, a human resource manager, a business manager, a brand manager and a practice manager/registered manager

-One of the administration staff is the registered manager.
+At the tiem of the inspection the practice manager was in the process of registering as the registered manager.
 A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.